egomezr/dynamicloud_ruby_api/README.md

 #Main files

-- You can install this gem in your system using RubyGems command **'gem install dynamicloud'** or put in your gemfile the following: **gem 'dynamicloud', '1.1.4'**
+- You can install this gem in your system using RubyGems command **'gem install dynamicloud'** or put in your gemfile the following: **gem 'dynamicloud'**
 - **example/blog-test**

 #Rubydoc